rixiobarrios/django-views-and-templates/readme.md

 ## View Functions

-Using the models from yesterday, let's create some views to display our application's data!
+Using the models from this morning, let's create some views to display our application's data!
 Views are really similar to controllers in the other languages we have looked at so far.
 They pass data to our templates.

 In your view file, you may see that `render` is already imported.
 This function is super helpful, and it does exactly what it sounds like - it renders views!